 - Factor B-3.
-Merit of the data, cartography, and/or sample analysis plan.
-This factor includes the merit of plans for data and/or sample analysis, data archiving, cartography, and/or sample curation to meet the goals and objectives of the investigation; to result in the publication of science discoveries in the professional literature; and to preserve data and samples of value to the science community.
-Considerations in this factor include assessment of planning and budget adequacy and evidence of plans for well-documented, high-level data products, maps, and software usable to the entire science community; assessment of adequate resources for physical interpretation of data; an assessment of the planning and budget adequacy and evidence of plans for the preliminary evaluation and curation of any returned samples; reporting scientific results in refereed journals; and assessment of the proposed plan for the timely release of the data to the public domain for enlarging its science impact. - Factor B-4.
+Merit of the data analysis, cartography, data archiving plan, and/or sample analysis plan.
+This factor includes the merit of plans for data analysis and/or sample analysis, data archiving, cartography, and/or sample curation to meet the goals and objectives of the investigation; to result in the publication of science discoveries in the professional literature; and to preserve data and analysis samples of value to the science community.
+Considerations in this factor include assessment of planning and budget adequacy and evidence of plans for well-documented, high-level data products, maps, and software usable to the entire science community; assessment of adequate resources for physical interpretation of data; an assessment of the planning and budget adequacy and evidence of plans for the preliminary evaluation and curation of any returned samples; reporting scientific results in the professional literature (e.g., refereed journals); and assessment of the proposed plan for the timely release of the data to the public domain for enlarging its science impact. - Factor B-4.
 Science resiliency.
 This factor includes both developmental and operational resiliency.
 Developmental resiliency includes the approach to descoping the Baseline Science Mission to the Threshold Science Mission in the event that development problems force reductions in scope.
 Operational resiliency includes the ability to withstand adverse circumstances, the capability to degrade gracefully, and the potential to recover from anomalies in flight. - Factor B-5.
 Probability of science team success.
 This factor will be evaluated by assessing the experience, expertise, and organizational structure of the science team and the mission design in light of any proposed instruments.
-The role of each Co-Investigator will be evaluated for necessary contributions to the proposed investigation; the inclusion of Co-Is who do not have a well defined and appropriate role may be cause for downgrading of the CSR evaluation - Factor B-6.
-Merit of any science enhancement options (SEOs), if proposed.
+The role of each Co-Investigator will be evaluated for necessary contributions to the proposed investigation; the inclusion of Co-Is who do not have a well defined and appropriate role may be cause for downgrading during evaluation. - Factor B-6.
+Merit of any Science Enhancement Options (SEOs), if proposed.
 This factor includes assessing the appropriateness of activities selected to enlarge the science impact of the mission; the potential of the selected activities to enlarge the science impact of the mission; and the appropriate costing of the selected activities.
 The peer review panel will inform NASA whether the evaluation of the proposed SEO(s) impacted the overall rating for scientific implementation merit and feasibility.
-Lack of an SEO will have no impact on the CSR's overall rating for scientific implementation merit and feasibility.
+Lack of an SEO will have no impact on the overall rating for scientific implementation merit and feasibility. - Factor B-7.
+Merit of any Technology Demonstration Opportunities (TDOs), if proposed.
+This factor includes assessing the potential of the TDO(s) to enlarge the science impact of the mission, the value to future missions of demonstrating the selected technology, and the risk to the mission science objectives posed by the TDO.
+There will be no penalty for any inherent higher technical risk of the TDO itself.

-Factor A-3 of the AO will be re-evaluated as a factor for Scientific Implementation Merit and Feasibility; it has been renumbered as Factor B-7.
+Factor A-3 defined in Section 7.2.2 of the AO will be re-evaluated as a factor for Scientific Implementation Merit and Feasibility; it has been renumbered as Factor B-8.

-• Factor B-7.
+• Factor B-8.
 Likelihood of scientific success.
 This factor includes how well the anticipated measurements support the goals and objectives; the adequacy of the anticipated data to complete the investigation and meet the goals and objectives; and the appropriateness of the mission requirements for guiding development and ensuring scientific success,